© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/disability-confident-guidance-for-levels-1-2-and-3/level-2-disability-confident-employer

-The Disability Confident scheme aims to help you successfully employ and retain disabled people and those with health conditions.
-Being Disability Confident is a unique opportunity to lead the way in your community, and you might just discover someone in your business you couldn’t do without.
+Disability Confident is creating a movement of change, encouraging employers to think differently about disability and take action to improve how they recruit, retain and develop disabled people.
+Being Disability Confident is a unique opportunity to lead the way in your community, and you might just discover someone your business cannot do without.

 You must complete each level before moving on to the next.